Building Online Forms with Microsoft 365 – From Quick and Easy to More Complex

 End users are presented with a SPFx web part form so that they can self-serve the request, which tracks to a SharePoint list and the option is there to include an approval workflow.

 When our Envision IT employees request a SharePoint site for a new client, an Azure Logic App workflow kicks off with Azure Automation provisioning PowerShell scripts.
 Creating a new Microsoft Team for our client also provisions an Office 365 Group, a OneNote Notebook, Stream Group and Planner Plan.
 We take this a step further by using Channels in Teams for each new client project.
 Creating a channel in the Team also creates a folder in SharePoint for the project, a new Section in OneNote, a new Channel in Stream and a new Plan in Planner.
-You can download the Whitepaper that our President Peter Carson has written on the topic at /resources/teams-provisioning.
+You can download the Whitepaper that our President Peter Carson has written on the topic at Teams and Site Provisioning.

 Built properly, this custom approach allows us to build a framework once, and then leverage it for multiple forms.
 Designed appropriately, the REST API can support future requirements, and forms can be modified, or new forms created simply by editing the HTML form, without requiring Visual Studio or deploying new server-side code.

 One example of a complex custom HTML form and workflow solution that we developed is a Budget Binder Automation process for a local County.
 The County was looking for a solution that would allow departments to submit budgetary requests via standard forms, with all information aggregating in one place.
 The process starts by building a site for the upcoming annual budget using a site provisioning script that creates the necessary structure and applies appropriate permissions to provide management and staff with the access to create, submit and approve budget forms.
 Standard templates were designed for the budget request forms.